 We’re looking for people who share our vision and values and we want as diverse a group of people as possible to be part of MUCH.

 We have designed a process which we hope enables interested people to find out everything they can about cohousing and the current group.
 The decision about whether to join us will be a shared one and may take some time.

 The process below will, we hope, allow everyone to explore how this will work for us all.
 But we haven’t done this before so we are all learning as we go!

 If you are interested please follow this journey and let us know how it goes for you:

-Then we will involve you as an observer in our monthly General Meetings (GM) where we make decisions, and our working groups where two or more of us do the background work to take the project forward.
+Then we will invite you to join one or more of our working groups where we do the background work to take the project forward.
 We’ll assign you a contact person (“buddy”) who will keep in touch with you and answer your queries as you become involved in the group.

 After attending three working group meetings, over a period of several months, your “buddy” will discuss the benefits, commitments and risks of membership with you, and invite you to attend a General Meeting, either in person or over Zoom, as an observer.

 You will then have some time to reflect on whether you wish to apply for membership.
 This is by completing a simple form agreeing to our vision and values and current policies.